Encryption is a must when dealing with sensitive data or passwords. In a previous blog post we've looked at encrypting using

 I'd recommend reading my previous blog post on encryption for a general overview regarding what encryption is and why it's important.
 This is also another good, quick guide on cryptography.

-There are many different encryption algorithms, and we are constantly searching for and coming up with new and better algorithms.
+There are many different hashing algorithms, and we are constantly searching for and coming up with new and better algorithms.
 Some that were used in the past are now considered unsafe, and the most modern ones are generally considered uncrackable.

 - Bcrypt / Scrypt